kaloprojects/KALO-ESP32-Voice-Chat-AI-Friends/README.md

 Explore the details in the .ino libraries, summary in a nutshell:
 - Recording user Voice with variable length (as long holding a btn), storing as .wav file (with 44 byte header) on SD card or (NEW) in PSRAM
 - User can enter LLM AI request also via text in Serial Monitor Input line or COM: Terminal Apps e.g. PuTTY)
-- Sending recorded WAV file to STT (SpeechToText) server, using Deepgram API or fast ElevenLabs API (registration needed)
+- Sending recorded WAV file to STT (SpeechToText) server, using fast ElevenLabs API (or slower Deepgram)
 - Sending the received transcription text to Open AI or (new) GroqCloud server (with user specified LLM models for CHAT and WEB SEARCH)
 - Receiving AI response, printing in Serial Monitor, answering with a 'human' like (multi-lingual) Open AI voice
-- RGB led indicating status: GREEN=Ready. -> RED=Recording -> CYAN=STT -> BLUE=Open AI CHAT -> PINK=Open AI WEB, YELLOW=Audio pending -> PINK=TTS Speaking.
-Short WHITE flashes indicate successful STT & Open AI response, short RED flash indicate successful keyword detection. _New: double RED flash on waking up another FRIEND_
+- RGB led indicating status: GREEN=Ready -> RED=Recording -> CYAN=STT -> BLUE=LLM AI CHAT -> PINK=Open AI WEB -> YELLOW=Audio pending -> PINK=TTS Speaking.
+Short WHITE flashes indicate success, RED flashes indicate keyword detection. _New: double RED flashes on waking up another FRIEND_
-- BUTTON: PRESS & HOLD for recording + _short_ PRESS stops Open AI voice (when speaking) - OR - repeats last answer (when silent)
+- BUTTON: PRESS & HOLD for recording + _short_ PRESS interrupts TTS/Audio (when speaking) - OR - repeats last answer (when silent)
 - Pressing button again to proceed in loop for ongoing chat.

 # Hardware requirements
 - _Recommended:_ ESP32 with (!)
-PSRAM (tested with ESP32-WROVER and ESP32-S3), no longer SD Card reader needed
+PSRAM (tested with ESP32-WROVER and ESP32-S3), no SD Card needed
 - Alternatively ESP32 (e.g. ESP32-WROOM-32) with connected Micro SD Card (VSPI Default pins 5,18,19,23)
 - I2S digital microphone, e.g. INMP441 [I2S pins 22, 33, 35]
 - I2S audio amplifier, e.g. MAX98357A [I2S pins 25,26,27] with speaker